wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/search-for-content-security-compliance-center/includes/9-summary.md

 This module examined the most common Content search scenarios, including:

  -  Searching all your Microsoft 365 data without limits on the number of mailboxes or documents.
- -  Configuring search permissions filtering to allow an eDiscovery manager to search a subset of mailboxes and sites in their Microsoft 365 organization.<br>
+ -  Configuring search permissions filtering to allow an eDiscovery manager to search a subset of mailboxes and sites in their Microsoft 365 organization.
  -  Exporting search results and statistics reports.
- -  Searching for and deleting email messages.<br>
+ -  Searching for and deleting email messages.